UC Santa Barbara Faculty Association

 Who We Are

-The UC Santa Barbara Faculty Association (SBFA) is a voluntary, dues-supported organization comprised of Academic Senate members dedicated to the improvement of the economic status and general welfare of the UCSB faculty.
+The UC Santa Barbara Faculty Association (SBFA) is a voluntary, dues-supported organization of Academic Senate members dedicated to the improvement of the economic status and general welfare of the UCSB faculty.
 We are the only organization solely dedicated to protecting and improving the faculty's basic employment rights.
 Over the past three decades the SBFA has worked hard to increase... [more]

 Search

-2021 UC Santa Barbara Faculty Association.
+2026 UC Santa Barbara Faculty Association.
 Donna Theme powered by WordPress